Get Maintouch

 Start with sites that accept syndicated content.
 Medium's canonical link feature points back to your original.
 Business Insider, Entrepreneur, and Inc. accept contributed content that links to the source.
 Apply once, and if approved, republish multiple pieces.

 Content distribution networks like Outbrain and Taboola push your articles to publisher sites automatically.
 You pay for placement, but the backlinks and traffic come without individual outreach.
+For organic distribution at scale, programmatic SEO tools can multiply the surface area of content earning links.

 Set up licensing terms that require attribution.
 Creative Commons licenses (BY or BY-SA) mandate a link back to your site.
 Sites republishing your content legally must include the backlink.